Monday to Friday

 up to €600

-The 2023 IRVE tax credit is a government initiative to encourage businesses to invest in more sustainable mobility solutions.
-This tax credit offers a significant tax reduction for companies that install electric car charging stations on their sites.
-It allows you to deduct 75% of the cost of purchasing and installing the charging stationup to €500.
+Le 2023 tax credit for IRVEs is a government initiative designed to encourage businesses to invest in more sustainable mobility solutions.
+This tax credit offers a significant tax reduction for businesses that install electric car charging stations on their sites.
+It allows you to deduct 75 % of the cost of purchasing and installing the recharging pointup to €500.
 The aim is to facilitate the transition to electric vehicles by making recharging more accessible and practical for companies using these vehicles.

 Reducing VAT rates

-Reducing the VAT rate for IRVEs is a tax measure designed to encourage businesses to invest in this essential technology for the transition to more sustainable mobility.
-By reducing the VAT rate, the cost of installing these infrastructures is reduced, making the investment more attractive to businesses.
-The VAT rate is reduced to 20% on the cost of installation, installation and maintenance of charging stations.
+The reduction in the VAT rate for IRVEs is a tax measure designed to encourage businesses to invest in this essential technology for the transition to more sustainable mobility.
+By reducing the rate of VAT, the cost of installing this infrastructure is reduced, making the investment more attractive to businesses.
+This means that businesses can benefit from a VAT rate of 20 % on estimates for the installation, fitting and maintenance of charging stations.

-By reducing the VAT rate on the installation of charging infrastructure for electric cars, the government is reducing the cost of such installations for SMEs, which may encourage greater use of this infrastructure.
+By reducing the rate of VAT on the installation of charging infrastructure for electric cars, the government is reducing the cost of such installations for SMEs, which may encourage greater use of this infrastructure.

-Some local authorities offer additional support for the installation of charging stations.
-We recommend that you consult your your local authority's website for more information.
+Some local authorities offer additional support for the installation of charging points.
+We recommend that you consult the your local authority's website for more information.

-Local authorities play a crucial role in helping companies to install recharging infrastructures.
-In France, for example Ademe (French Environment and Energy Management Agency) has launched a call for "Electric vehicle charging infrastructures" projects in 2019, with a budget of 100 million euros.
-This call for projects aims to support the deployment of IRVEs across the country, particularly in non-interurban areas.
+Local authorities play a crucial role in helping businesses to install recharging infrastructure.
+In France, Ademe (French Environment and Energy Management Agency) has launched a call for "Electric vehicle charging infrastructure" projects in 2019, with a budget of 100 million euros.
+The aim of this call for projects is to support the deployment of IRVEs across the country, particularly in non-interurban areas.

-The region Auvergne-Rhône-Alpeshas launched a plan to support the installation of charging stations for electric vehicles, with a budget of 3 million euros for 2023..
-The plan provides for financial assistance of up to 50% of the installation cost, with a ceiling of 3,000 euros per charging point.
+The region Auvergne-Rhône-Alpeshas launched a plan to support the installation of charging points for electric vehicles, with a budget of 3 million for 2023.
+The plan provides for financial assistance of up to 50 % of the cost of installation, with a ceiling of 3,000 euros per charge point.

-Also read → Aid for the installation of charging stations in 2023
+Also read → Aid for the installation of charging points in 2023

-Our Beev experts will propose an offer tailored to your needs and projects.
+Our Beev experts will propose a package tailored to your needs and your projects.

 Apply now!

-The crucial role of charging infrastructures highlights the importance of these key elements in the growth of electric fleets.
-The different types of recharging infrastructure available explain why their presence is essential to support the growing adoption of electric vehicles by businesses.
+The crucial role of charging infrastructure highlights the importance of these key elements in the growth of electric fleets.
+The different types of charging infrastructure available explain why their presence is essential to support the growing adoption of electric vehicles by businesses.

 The different types of recharging infrastructure

-Electric charging infrastructures fall into two main categories, private and public charging infrastructures.
-Private infrastructures are generally installed in homes or on company premises, while public infrastructures are accessible to all and are often located in public places such as parking lots or service stations.
+Electric recharging infrastructure falls into two main categories, private and public recharging infrastructures.
+Private infrastructures are generally installed in homes or on company premises, while public infrastructures are accessible to everyone and are often located in public places such as car parks or petrol stations.

 These infrastructures can also be classified according to their recharging speed.
-A distinction is made between fast-charging stationswhich can recharge a battery in less than an hour, and normal recharging stations, which require several hours for a full recharge.
+A distinction is made between fast-charging stationswhich can be used to recharge a battery in less than an hour, compared with normal charging points, which require several hours for a full charge.

-Why are recharging infrastructures essential to the growth of the electric fleet?
+Why is recharging infrastructure essential to the growth of the electric fleet?

-The development of charging infrastructures is a key factor in the growth of electric vehicle fleets.
-Indeed, the charging time andbattery are two major concerns for companies considering the transition to electric vehicles.
-The availability and accessibility of recharging points can greatly influence a company's decision to equip itself with an electric fleet.
+The development of recharging infrastructure is a key factor in the growth of electric car fleets.
+Indeed, the recharge time and l'autonomy of the battery are two major concerns for companies considering making the transition to electricity.
+The availability and accessibility of charging points can greatly influence a company's decision to equip itself with an electric fleet.

-A sufficiently dense and reliable recharging network can minimize service interruptions due to a discharged battery and increase fleet management efficiency.
+A sufficiently dense and reliable recharging network can minimise service interruptions due to a discharged battery and increase the efficiency of fleet management.
 What's more, the cost of recharging facilities can be offset by savings on fuel and maintenance.

 In France, the electric charging infrastructure has developed significantly.
-In January 2023, there were 1,355 stations and 5,013 charging pointsmainly located at service and rest areas on motorways and trunk roads, or less than 1,000 meters from an entrance or exit on these roads.
+In January 2023, there were 1,355 stations and 5,013 charging pointsThese are mainly located at service and rest areas on the motorway network and trunk roads, or less than 1,000 metres from an entrance or exit on these roads.

-The aim of the French government and the automotive industry was to have a fleet of one million plug-in vehicles by 2022, including 600,000 electric vehicles and 400,000 plug-in hybrids.
-To support this development, a vigorous roll-out of charging infrastructures for electric vehicles (IRVE) was required.
+The aim of the French government and the automotive industry was to have a fleet of one million rechargeable vehicles by 2022, including 600,000 electric vehicles and 400,000 rechargeable hybrid vehicles.
+To support this development, a vigorous roll-out of charging infrastructure for electric vehicles (IRVE) was needed.

-Studies have been carried out to identify current and future needs in terms of IRVE and to determine the factors guaranteeing the appropriate deployment of charging stations.
+Studies have been carried out to identify current and future IRVE needs and to determine the factors that will ensure the appropriate deployment of charging stations.
 These studies have also highlighted a number of best practices for stimulating the charging station market, such as on-demand charging stations and urban hubs.

-The emergence of a private-sector offer is already perceptible in France, notably through the installation of infrastructures on retailer parking lots or freeway rest areas.
-Today, public intervention is essentially needed to improve the regulatory framework and make private investment more attractive.
+The emergence of a private sector offering is already perceptible in France, notably through the development of infrastructure in retail car parks and motorway rest areas.
+Public intervention is now essentially needed to improve the regulatory framework and make private investment more attractive.

-Operational recommendations have been formulated to improve deployment in France.
+Operational recommendations have been drawn up to improve deployment in France.
 These cover all types of recharging:

-• local charging at home and at work (including on-demand charging stations),
+- local charging at home and at work (including on-demand charging points),

-These recommendations are aimed at both the private sector and the public authorities, and call for regulatory changes, market structuring and communication or communication initiatives.
+These recommendations are aimed at both the private sector and public authorities, and include regulatory changes, structuring initiatives market or communication.

 Conclusion

 France is striving to become a world leader in electric mobility.
-The country is therefore committed to an ambitious energy transition.
-The government has set up initiatives and grants to encourage the deployment of electric vehicle charging infrastructures (IRVE) and the transition to more sustainable mobility.
-However, electromobility is not limited to the availability of electric vehicles.
+The country is therefore embarking on an ambitious energy transition.
+The government has put in place initiatives and grants to encourage the deployment of electric vehicle charging infrastructure (IRVE) and the transition to more sustainable mobility.
+However, electromobility is not just about the availability of electric vehicles.
 The key to this transition lies in the provision of an adequate, accessible and reliable recharging infrastructure.

-In conclusion, France has made significant progress in electromobility, but there's still a long way to go.
+In conclusion, France has made significant progress in electromobility, but there is still a long way to go.
 Establishing a solid recharging infrastructure is essential if electric mobility is to become a reality for everyone.
 The combined efforts of government, businesses and citizens will be needed to make France a leader in electric mobility in the years to come.
-Ready to take the plunge?
+Are you ready to take the plunge?
 Contact our Beev experts if you have any questions.
 We'll get back to you within the hour.